ivofrolov/CLK/README.md

 # CLK

 CLK is a triple clock generator Eurorack module from Rebel Technology.

-I've changed it a little bit to run on ATtiny85 microcontroller.
+I've changed it to run on ATtiny85 microcontroller.